Brand marketing – how to build a strong brand

 Mark Ritson himself cites a beautiful example of brand invincibility: Volkswagen.

 We all remember the diesel emissions scandal that VW walked into in 2015.
-Not only were they caught deliberately cheating emissions testing systems, their CEO Martin Winterkorn was prosecuted in the US and Germany, millions of cars had to be assessed and/or recalled and the scandal even spread to other VW brands such as Audi and Porsche.
+They were caught deliberately cheating emissions tests, their CEO was prosecuted and millions of cars had to be assessed and/or recalled.

 That’s the kind of sequence that would be considered poison to a brand.
 Conventional wisdom says it takes years to build a brand but seconds to destroy it.